Looking for tips on how to maximise your teeth whitening results?

 There are quite a few options to whiten your teeth, and historically the norm was getting teeth whitened at the dentist.
 The only problem here is that can be quite expensive (prices can reach £300), it's quite time consuming (having to sit in a dentist chair for 1 hour) and from personal experience, it can be a bit painful and leave teeth sensitive.
 To top it off…post COVID we are all being encouraged to stay home and socially distance, so the dentist may not be the best bet.

-I personally preferred home teeth whitening options because the results are pretty instant, they are easy to use, they’re super convenient (delivered to your door) and I don’t experience sensitivity because of the much lower level of bleach.
+I personally preferred home teeth whitening options because the results are pretty instant, they are easy to use, they’re super convenient (delivered to your door) and I don’t experience sensitivity because of the much lower level of bleach or zero bleach in PAP formulas.
 Granted, the teeth whitening results don’t last as long with at-home options.
 But neither does my face highlighter, and I buy that every month, so why not give it a try?

 Here are some top tips I have learnt to maximise teeth whitening results when using an at home teeth whitening kit!